Frequently Asked Questions

 Yes.
 Cabrillo export is a core feature.
 When the event ends, you generate a Cabrillo file ready to upload to the ARRL submission page.

-FD Commander is focused on the Cabrillo format that ARRL requires for Field Day submissions.
-If you need ADIF for importing into your personal logging software, that's not currently a built-in feature.
+Export: no. FD Commander is focused on the Cabrillo format that ARRL requires for Field Day submissions.
+ADIF export for importing into your personal logging software is not currently a built-in feature.

 How does dupe checking work across multiple stations?